Alternative Guide

 FAQ

-Is Booksy built for estheticians?
+Is Booksy actually built for estheticians?

-Can I move my client list from Booksy?
+Can I move my clients from Booksy?